iacobson/ecspanse/guides/getting_started.md

 # Getting Started

-There are a few steps needed to get started with the Ecspanse library.
+There are a few steps needed to get started with the Ecspanse ECS framework.
 This guide covers the process of setting up the environment and creating a working application.

 ## Create a new Elixir/Phoenix project